-The conservation service advises Development Management on planning applications affecting listed buildings and conservation areas.
-Advice is also given to owners that live in listed buildings or within conservation areas on aspects such as building construction or use of suitable materials.
+The conservation service advises Development Management on planning applications affecting listed buildings, conservation areas and their professional advisors.
+Advice is also given to owners who live in listed buildings or within conservation areas on aspects such as building construction or use of suitable materials.

 Applications are assessed alongside the Planning (Listed Buildings and Conservation Areas) Act 1990, historic environment policies within the National Planning Policy Framework and saved Local Plan, and national guidance in the Planning Practice Guidance, and from Historic England and other specialist bodies.

 Further information on conservation areas: areas of 'special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.'